What are contributions?

 Contributions are allocated to capital projects in accordance with the works schedule in the contributions plan (or VPA).

 Accredited private certifiers

 Accredited private certifiers have the same obligations as Council when issuing certificates.
 They are required to impose a requirement (condition) to pay contributions on Complying Development Certificates and to ensure that contributions have been paid.
 Contact email@example.com for more information.

 Costs vary according to the size of the development and the location of it in the City.

 Council indexes and adjusts development contribution rates four times a year, in accordance with the indexation provisions contained within the contributions plans.
-This occurs on 15 February, 15 May, 15 August and 15 November each year.
+This occurs by close of business on the 14 February, 14 May, 14 August and 14 November each year.

 If you need more information please contact the development contributions team on firstname.lastname@example.org or call customer service on 4921 0333